SAP-samples/abap-platform-rap-workshops/rap1xx/rap121/exercises/ex0/README.md

 2. Please note that ADT dialogs and views, as well as Fiori UIs, may change in future releases.

-3. You can find a solution for this workshop in the development package **`ZRAP120_SOL`**, or you can import it from [here](https://github.com/SAP-samples/abap-platform-rap120/) into your system.

-4. You've already received user credentials (_read Login Details below_) from the SAP Team  **or** created an account on the SAP BTP ABAP environment Trial.
+3. You've already received user credentials (_read Login Details below_) from the SAP Team  **or** created an account on the SAP BTP ABAP environment Trial.

     > ⚠ Regarding SAP-led events:
     > Participants of SAP-led events (e.g. **ABAP Developer Day** or **SAP CodeJam**) will receive logon details - i.e. system information and user credentials - to a dedicated ABAP system from the SAP team via e-mail prior to the event or during the respective event.